 It’s the first weekend of the dry season (yay!) so we decided it’s high time to reattempt a walk we’ve been wanting to do for months.

 There’s a dirt track that hugs the Mekong uninterrupted for ten miles, from Bo Ice Factory in the northwest to the “Clocktower” neighborhood in the south.
 In Europe or North America (or Thailand, for that matter) this would be a paved shared use bike-jog trail, used and loved by many.
 But in our fair city of half a million, it is largely a decades-long work in progress that few use for recreational purposes.
 Yes, there’s a mile stretch in the city that is paved and used for walking/jogging/strolling, but this is a new development and certainly an exception.

-Our favorite walk in town is the southern portion of this track, which I’ve talked about numerous times here, perhaps most prominently in this post.
+Our favorite walk in town is the southern portion of this track, which I’ve talked about numerous times here.
 It’s a lovely stretch of gravel road, largely covered by established trees and large houses lining the Mekong.
 The north/west portion, however, is a different story.

 We first attempted the western portion at the beginning of the rainy season in May, before the 2.5 mile stretch had completely devolved into one big mud bath.
 It was hot—bloody hot—and crazy humid following a major rain storm.
 We agreed we had started out too early in the day and that we should return some time closer to sunset.
 Then the rainy season fully embedded itself and that dream was put on hold…until now.